 Your share can be accessed not only by your Windows PC.
 Your phone or tablet can use it as well but it will require some additional software.
 Browse Play Store to find something you like, search for samba client.

 VLC on the other hand can utilize network shares without the need for any additional software.
-You can store movies or music on your network drive and stream it to VLC directly.
+You can store movies or music on your network drive and open it in VLC directly.
 Just browse Local network instead of folders!

-Using Samba share with Mac is possible as well, but since I do not own, nor do I plan to own a Mac there will be no guide for it.
+Using Samba share with Mac is possible as well, but since I do not own, nor do I plan to, a Mac there will be no guide for it.

 Mounting samba on Linux